-Head over to the "Parameters" tab and select "Add parameter".
-Type in "email" as the name in the popup and check "Include in SAML assertion".
-Once saved, the new parameter will have no value, so you'll need to click on "- No default -" in the value column, and within the next popup, select "Email" as the value from the dropdown.
+- Type in email as the name in the popup and check Include in SAML assertion.
+Click on - No default - in the value column on the next screen and select Email as the value from the dropdown.

-- Toggle Force SAML Sign-in if you would like your Users to only log in to Help Scout via SSO with Onelogin.
+Toggle Force SAML Sign-in if you would like your Users to only log in to Help Scout via SSO with OneLogin.
 Even if this is selected, an Account Owner will always be able to log in to Help Scout with their account password (this is to prevent the Account Owner from getting locked out).
 Don't forget to click the Save button.

 Single Sign-On using OneLogin is all set!
 Users need to log in via the identify provider prior to logging in to Help Scout.